 where \textit{i} represents the image index, \textit{j} the ranking position, and $J$ denotes the point at which a significant gap occurs.

-$\bullet$ \textit{Criterion 2.} \textit{(Average score-based thresholding)} Similarly, we define the prediction set as comprising scores that exceed the average score of the top $k$ predictions.
-The subsequent equation specifies the threshold based on the average of the top $k$ scores.
+$\bullet$ \textit{Criterion 2: Average score-based thresholding.} We define the prediction set as comprising scores that exceed the average score of the top $k$ predictions.
+The threshold is defined as the average of the top $k$ scores:

-Empirically, we maximize the prediction set size by selecting the lower of the two criteria.
+Empirically, we maximize the prediction set size by selecting the lower of the two criteria (i.e., $\tau^i_{gap}$ and $\tau^i_{avg}$).
 This approach enhances the inclusion of source labels within the label set, thereby reducing the likelihood of ambiguous labels being identified as private target candidates.
 In other words, by selecting the smaller threshold between $\tau_{\text{gap}}$ and $\tau_{\text{avg}}$, the criterion for classifying a sample as target private becomes more stringent.
 The threshold $\tau_{\text{set}}$ and prediction set $\mathcal{C}$ for each instance are formulated as follows:

 where $\mathbf{t}$ represents the text comprising extensions of source labels and filtered discovered labels, and $I^i_k$ denotes the top-$k$ indices for the $i^{\text{th}}$ sample.
 Utilizing the selected prediction set $\mathcal{C}$, we perform a source label presence check to achieve semantic label alignment.
-Specifically, if a source label is present in $\mathcal{C}^i$ (Fig.~\ref{fig:align}a, sample $i$ is classified as a source sample.
+Specifically, if a source label is present in $\mathcal{C}^i$ (Fig.~\ref{fig:align}a), sample $i$ is classified as a source sample.
 When it is absent from the prediction set $\mathcal{C}$, sample $i$ is identified as a target private sample (Fig.~\ref{fig:align}b).